For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Get a free eye test

 To get a prescription, you'll need to have an eye test.
-Although a prescription officially lasts for two years, it's probably wise to get your eyes tested again if you're close to the time limit or if your vision regularly changes.
+Although a prescription officially lasts for two years, it's probably wise to get your eyes tested again if you're close to the time limit or your vision regularly changes.
 After all, there's no point in shelling out for new glasses, only to realise they're not strong enough.

 Eye tests tend to cost around £20 – £25, but there are ways to get them for free.